 • Mattresses, couches, and other spongy furniture will essentially be destroyed if you soak them in bleach.

-There are safer and smarter alternatives to using bleach to kill bed bugs that we can get into now.
+There are safer and smarter alternatives to using bleach to kill bed bugs that I can get into now.

 Alternatives to Bleach for Killing Bed Bugs

 Killing a single bed bug is not rocket science.
-In fact, there are many other common items in your house that will do the job just fine.
+In fact, there are many common do-it-yourself solutions for getting rid of bed bugs in your house.

 Stuff You Already Have